 Here are a few tips to consider before you submit a Design Review application:

 - First, review the residential design guidelines that apply to your village, even if your vendor feels confident s/he knows them.
-Then contact the Baseline Community Association if you still have questions.
+Then contact your Baseline Community Life team if you still have questions.
 Reviewing the guidelines will give you more realistic expectations when working with your vendor.
 Even if your modification meets the guidelines, you still need review and approval from the Design Review Committee before you begin any work.

 - Don’t assume you can make a modification just because someone else did.
 You may have noticed your neighbor made an exterior modification, but that doesn’t mean it was approved nor that it will work for your home.